captainsofdefi/TreasureChest/README.md

-deployed at 0xB4737103012976570FC45bb2Da0c4ae28bB9FDE6 on Arbitrum a tokenSale contract that is the same is deployed and verified at 0xfc9E42Ba348694B59E42F4c6DaAfB0B36Fc080De
+deployed at 0xB4737103012976570FC45bb2Da0c4ae28bB9FDE6 on Arbitrum a tokenSale contract that is the same is deployed and verified at 0xfc9E42Ba348694B59E42F4c6DaAfB0B36Fc080De.
+The actual Tokensale is deployed at 0x39fE2C15F0cC5959aDAd37d384CA882BB9307257

 Revolutionizing Asset Management in DeFi: The TreasureChest Smart Contract